 The Welsh Ambulance Services NHS Trust (WAST) values the opinions of patients and the public and would like people to get involved in all aspects of the service.
 This may include making decisions about their own care and treatment, to giving feedback on the services they receive and even influencing future plans.

 People can give us feedback and suggestions about the service or even become more involved by taking part in surveys, reviewing leaflets through our Readers Panel, attend local events and sharing experiences by giving us their patient story.

-If you just wish to give feedback or make a suggestion about any of our services including the emergency ambulance service, patient transport services or NHS Direct Wales, then ‘Have your Say’.
+If you just wish to give feedback or make a suggestion about any of our services including the emergency ambulance service, patient transport services or NHS Direct Wales, then visit our ‘Have your Say’ section.

 Alternatively, please complete our online survey about your experience.

 We produce a newsletter called Network News twice a year which informs colleagues and members of the public about our work.
 Visit out Partners in Healthcare Library to view our newsletter.